 CMLP highly recommends submission of the Optional Pre-Approval Form to confirm whole home rebate eligibility before an installation contract is signed.
 See the "Eligibility Criteria for All Heat Pump Projects" section above for links to pre-approval forms for air-source heat pump projects and for ground-source heat pumps projects.

 In addition to the requirements for all heat pump projects, the following are requirements for CMLP's whole home heat pump rebate:

-- Heat pumps must be new and sized to be capable of being the sole source of heating in the home (i.e. sized to meet 90 - 120% of the total heating load at the outdoor design temperature, per ACCA Manual J Design Conditions, throughout 100% of the conditioned space.
-Conditioned space is defined as the space designated as living area in the Assessor’s database.).
-Homes may maintain back up heat from a wood or pellet stove or supplemental heat from existing electric resistance heating, ETS or heat pumps.
+- Heat pumps must be new and sized to be capable of being the sole source of heating in the home (i.e. sized to meet 90 - 120% of the total heating load at an 8°F outdoor design temperature, per ASHRAE 2017 Design Conditions, throughout 100% of the conditioned space.
+Each condenser must be able to heat its zone down to 8°F. Conditioned space is defined as the space designated as living area in the Assessor’s database.).

 - Project must either include the removal or disconnection of the pre-existing heating system, or the homeowner must not use the pre-existing heating system unless there is an emergency or unless the pre-existing heating system is the source of hot water for domestic uses.
 An emergency is defined as heat pump maintenance down-time or if the heat pump is not able to heat the home during an extreme weather event.

 - A customer and their installer must sign the whole home heat pump verification form and submit it with the heat pump rebate application.

 - The installer must submit a Manual J heat load calculation with the online post-installation quality assurance (QA) form to Abode Energy Management for heat pump projects.
 Click for the air-source heat pump QA form or for the ground-source heat pump QA form.